20460244/TakeHomeTestFromImpact/README.md

 # Test unit
 Junit jupiter Testing was used to verify the solution obtained using the two implemented functions: summarizeCollection() and collect().
+File TestNumberRangeSummarizer.jar contains the tests